SIFT Feature Extraction using OpenCV in Python

 Keypoint Description

-At this point, each keypoint has a location, scale and orientation.
-Now we need to compute a descriptor for that we need to use the normalized region around the key point.
+At this point, each key point has a location, scale, and orientation.
+Now, we need to compute a descriptor for that.
+We need to use the normalized region around the key point.
 We will first take a 16×16 neighborhood around the key point.
 This 16×16 block is further divided into 4×4 sub-blocks and for each of these sub-blocks, we generate the histogram using magnitude and orientation.

 Image Gradients